schmelczer/great-ai/docs/how-to-guides/call-remote.md

 ![screenshot of result](/media/remote-async.png){ loading=lazy }

-This also works, and in some use cases might be considerably quicker.
+This also works, and in some use-cases might be considerably quicker.